bydrei/bydrei/README.md

 **About me:**

-- 👨🏽‍💻 I’m currently working at END.
+- 👨🏽‍💻 I'm currently for a company called END. as a Senior back-end developer.

 **Languages and Tools:**
 <p>